 Formalized Mathematics

-At the 2026 International Congress of Mathematicians, I will present a Short Communication on our latest extension of Hilbert’s Tenth Problem.
-This is one of the first mathematics preprints accompanied by a formal proof at time of publication.
+At the 2026 International Congress of Mathematicians, I presented a Short Communication on our latest extension of Hilbert’s Tenth Problem.
+This is one of the first mathematics preprints accompanied by a formal proof at time of publication, and was written without AI.
 For its formalization, Jonas Bayer and I recruited a team of ~20 talented students at ENS Paris, Cambridge and Berkeley.

-Previously, I co-organized the Proof Between Generations workshop on the role of formalized mathematics in research and education at the 6th Heidelberg Laureate Forum (2018).
-Following the workshop, many participants contributed to an eponymous collage article, published in the Notices of the AMS in January 2024, which I co-edited and co-authored.
+Previously, I co-organized the Proof Between Generations workshop at the 6th Heidelberg Laureate Forum (2018).
+Many participants contributed to an eponymous collage article, published in the Notices of the AMS in January 2024, which I co-edited and co-authored.

 Teaching News

-In Fall 2025, I am honored and excited to serve as the Graduate Student Instructor for HISTORY 182CT Introduction to Science, Technology & Society, with UC Berkeley’s K–12 teacher education program CalTeach.
+In Fall 2025, I was honored to serve as the Graduate Student Instructor for HISTORY 182CT Introduction to Science, Technology & Society, with UC Berkeley’s K–12 teacher education program CalTeach.

 After my first year of teaching at UC Berkeley, I was awarded the Outstanding Graduate Student Instructor Award in recognition of my work in the classroom.